abhaykathole10/Internship-URD-Solutions/README.md

 # Internship @ URD Solutions, Pune
-## "Conference" website designed by Abhay Kathole
+# "Conference" website designed by Abhay Kathole

+## Link for the website: https://abhaykathole10.github.io/Internship-URD-Solutions/

 I worked as an Web development Intern for URD Solutions, Pune (remote) from Jan 2021 to Jun 2021